HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

-# Installing Huddo Board in HCL DX
+# Installing Huddo Boards in HCL DX

 Learn how to install Huddo Boards in an HCL Digital Experience (DX) environment.